tylerdq/pdfca/README.md

 #### PDFs
 When input PDFs have been assembled, place them in the "Input" folder of the repository.
 The names of the files will become table headers for term counts, so ensure that the filenames are as descriptive but short as is feasible.
 The script does not edit or overwrite input PDFs, meaning the script can be run multiple times on the same dataset.

 To be searchable, text in input PDFs must have been processed using [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR).
 A simple test for this is to open a PDF in a reader program (Adobe Reader or similar) and attempt to highlight text on several pages.
 If the text can be highlighted, the PDF should be ready.
 OCR can have variable results, and a file that has a low-quality page image or that has been processed using less-capable OCR software may have inaccurately-recognized text.
-To test for this, copy the text from multiple pages to a text file and check for errors. pdfda can only search the text it is provided, and the accuracy of its results depends on the quality of the OCR process.
+To test for this, copy the text from multiple pages to a text file and check for errors. pdfca can only search the text it is provided, and the accuracy of its results depends on the quality of the OCR process.

-pdfda searches each page in each PDF, meaning that if your search must begin with real page numbers (skipping front matter of a book, for example), you will need to trim your PDF file so it only contains the pages you wish to search.
+pdfca searches each page in each PDF, meaning that if your search must begin with real page numbers (skipping front matter of a book, for example), you will need to trim your PDF file so it only contains the pages you wish to search.
 This can be done with Adobe Acrobat or another similar piece of software.

 #### Search Terms
 Search terms can be any bit of text, including complete or partial words.
 Enter each term on a separate line of a plain-text (.txt) file.
 A sample file is provided in the base folder of the repository for testing purposes.